zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/02-pruning-the-database.md

     - All other objects unique to the site

 - **Instances**: Unused instances are rare, but since they are the highest object in the hierarchy, removing their objects can optimize upgrades considerably.
-This will remove all of their associated:
+Removing instances removes these objects associated with them:

     - Sites (and all their related content)